smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

   vf_device_id: "0d90"
   pf_device_id: "0d8f"
   vf_number: "2"
+  vf_driver: "vfio-pci"
 ```

-Run setup script `deploy_ne.sh controller`.

 #### Edge Node

-To enable on the Edge Node set following in `network_edge.yml` (Please note that the `sriov/worker` role needs to be executed before `kubernetes/worker` role):
+To enable on the Edge Node set following in `network_edge.yml`:

 ```
 - role: opae_fpga/worker
-- role: sriov/worker
 ```

 The following packages need to be placed into specific directories in order for the feature to work: